shred/pynaroma/README.md

 # pynaroma

-This is a tiny collection of command line tools for generating Amiga ROM files from ROM dumps, and vice versa.
+This is a tiny collection of command line tools for generating ROM images from ROM dumps, and vice versa.
 It takes care for byte swapping, splitting, and merging different ROM files.
+It is mainly made for Amiga ROM images, but can also be used for Atari ROMs and other systems.

 ## Installation